Fisheries Change Programme

 Sustainable fisheries for every New Zealander

 Recreational, commercial and customary fishers around New Zealand rely on our fisheries for employment, kai, and the pleasure of going fishing.
 It's our role to make sure that all of our fisheries are managed sustainably.
-The Fisheries Change Programme (formerly known as the Future of our Fisheries programme) is strengthening the fisheries management system to ensure the sustainability of New Zealand's fisheries.
+The Fisheries Change Programme is strengthening the fisheries management system to ensure the sustainability of New Zealand's fisheries.

 The programme will ensure that we have: